Rock music

-Rock music is a broad genre of popular music that originated as "rock and roll" in the United States in the late 1940s and early 1950s, developing into a range of different styles in the mid-1960s and later, particularly in the United States and United Kingdom.
-It has its roots in 1940s and 1950s rock and roll, a style that drew directly from the blues and rhythm and blues genres of African-American music and from country music.
-Rock also drew strongly from a number of other genres such as electric blues and folk, and incorporated influences from jazz, classical, and other musical styles.
-For instrumentation, rock has centered on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.
-Usually, rock is song-based music with a 4/4 time signature using a verse–chorus form, but the genre has become extremely diverse.
+Rock music is a genre of popular music that originated in the United States as "rock and roll" in the late 1940s and early 1950s, developing into a range of styles from the mid-1960s, primarily in the United States and United Kingdom.
+It has its roots in rock and roll, a style that drew from the black musical genres of blues and rhythm and blues, as well as from country music.
+Rock also drew strongly from genres such as electric blues and folk, and incorporated influences from jazz and other styles.
+Rock is typically centered on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.

+Usually, rock is song-based music with a 4/4 time signature and using a verse–chorus form; however, the genre has become extremely diverse.
 Like pop music, lyrics often stress romantic love but also address a wide variety of other themes that are frequently social or political.
-Rock was the most popular genre of music in the United States and much of the Western world from the 1950s to the 2010s.
+Rock was the most popular genre of music in the U.S. and much of the western world from the 1960s up to the 2010s.